Malibu languages

-The Malibu languages are a poorly attested group of dead languages once spoken along the Magdalena River in Colombia.
+The Malibu languages are a poorly attested group of extinct languages once spoken along the Magdalena River in Colombia.
 Material exists only for two of the numerous languages mentioned in the literature: Malibú and Mocana.

 Classification

-The Malibu languages have previously been grouped into a single family with the Chimila language.
+The Malibu languages have previously been grouped with the Chimila language.
 However, Chimila is now known to be a Chibchan language, and Adelaar & Muysken regard the grouping of Chimila with the Malibu languages as "without any factual basis".

 Family division

-Rivet initially listed three Malibu tribes, each with its own language:
+Rivet listed three Malibu tribes, each with its own language: